 - You can load a previous iTunes or iCloud backup using a iOS restoring tool and even preview its data on its interface.
 For instance, to restore an iCloud backup, you simply need to log-in to your iCloud account.
 The application will list the available backup files for you pick an ideal option.
 In this way, you can easily restore your data without erasing the existing content on your device.

-iOS 13.2 Downgrade: Should Apple Give Back the Choice to Users?
+iOS 13.6 beta Downgrade: Should Apple Give Back the Choice to Users?

-Although new iOS brings us wonderful unprecedented features, there is always something that make some people not OK with it.
+Although new iOS brings us wonderful unprecedented features, there is always something that makes some people not OK with it.

 So, do you think Apple should give back the equal downgrade right to us as update?
 Comment below.